Jonathan M. Wainwright (general): Post-war years and retirement

-On September 5, 1945, shortly after the Japanese surrender, Wainwright was promoted to four-star General.
-On September 13, a ticker-tape parade in New York City was held in his honor.
-On September 28, 1945, he was named commander of the Second Service Command and the Eastern Defense Command at Fort Jay, Governors Island, New York.
+On 5 September 1945, shortly after the Japanese surrender, Wainwright was promoted to four-star general.
+On 7 September, Wainwright would oversee the ceremony which led to the Japanese Instrument of Surrender documents being exhibited at the National Archives.
+On 13 September, a ticker-tape parade in New York City was held in his honor.
+On 28 September, he was named commander of the Second Service Command and the Eastern Defense Command at Fort Jay, Governors Island, New York.

-On January 11, 1946, he was named commander of the Fourth Army at Fort Sam Houston, Texas, filling the vacancy left by the November 21, 1945 death of Lt.
-General Alexander Patch.
-Patch, formerly commander of Seventh Army in the closing days of World War II, had returned in poor health to head Fourth Army in August 1945.
+On 11 January 1946, he was named commander of the Fourth Army at Fort Sam Houston, Texas, filling the vacancy left by the 21 November 1945 death of Lieutenant General Alexander Patch.
+Patch, formerly commander of the Seventh Army in the closing days of World War II, had returned to the United States in August 1945 because of poor health to head the Fourth Army.